mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

 The **customer** is responsible for security of services running in the cloud.
 This includes OS level security patches on EC2, software configuration / patching for custom or third-party software.

-**AWS* is responsible for security of the cloud.
+**AWS** is responsible for security of the cloud.
 This includes the AWS network and server infrastructure, and underlying operating systems for managed services that do not provide OS level access.

+# Cost & Support Options

 ## Cloud Economics